Unfairdoor/DES222-Task2/index.md

 ![Figma Screenshot 1](/Images/Figma%20Screenshot%201.png)

 Here is my first mockup of a site layout in figma.
 The design uses somponents of a manilla folder to seperate the different cameras of each Rover.
 I have the rover selection at the bottom, but I could just as easily see them being situated at the top of the screen too.
 The background is a simple black and the colour scheme is following a warm colour palette to simulate Mars.

-I'm not sold on it personally and I'm going to try more variations.
+I'm not yet sold on it and I'm going to try more variations.

 ### Exploring the API